shango/opsis-slate/README.md

 ## Usage

-1. **Set Duration:** Enter frame count, click "Set Duration"
+1. **Set Duration:** Click "Set Duration" to automatically set composition durations based on footage in the Sequence comp
 2. **Update Slate:** Enter lens/artist/comment info, click "Update Slate"
 3. **Version Up:** Click "Version Up" to save incremented project version

 The script will:
+- Automatically detect the footage duration from the Sequence comp
-- Set Sequence and Working to your duration
+- Set Sequence and Working comps to the detected duration
-- Set Output to duration + 1 (for slate frame)
+- Set Output comp to duration + 1 (for slate frame)
 - Update Time Remap on the three Working comp layers in SLATE_TEMPLATE

 ## Expressions for Text Layers no controlled by the Script